 3. Weight, this one is tricky.
 I have always felt that Boye hooks were heavier than the Tulip crochet hooks.
 When I hold a Boye H (5mm) crochet hook on my left hand and a Tulip 5mm hook on my right, I feel that the Tulip hook weighs less.
 BUT… this is not the case, in fact the Boye hook weighs 7 grams and the Tulip hook weight 11 grams.
 SHOCKER! but in hindsight it makes sense, the Tulip has a rubber coating on the handle, the weight is just better distributed.

 Whilst I do have a lot of clover soft touch hooks in my collection, they are my least favorite out of my ergonomic clover collection.
 While they are comfortable for my pencil grip, after a while of intense crocheting, I find them painful on my thumb and on my hand.

-The other polymer clay shape I have in my collection is flat, much better for my pencil grip, but they size of the decorations at the end does add a lot of weight to the hook and makes it unbalanced.
+The other polymer clay shape I have in my collection is flat, much better for my pencil grip, but the size of the decorations at the end do add a lot of weight to the hook and makes it unbalanced.

 Nonetheless, I do love looking at them, they are works of art and bring me so much joy.
 Seriously take a peek at the McGonagall hook and the Malfoy hook in the previous pictures, they are perfection.

 All in all, nobody can tell you which hook is better for you, this really depends on you!.
 Keep experimenting until you find the perfect one, it will be worth it!